Skip to content

 Before and After FUE Hair Transplantation

-Pain After Hair Transplantation
+Pain After FUE Hair Transplantation

 After your hair transplant you will be given a recovery pack and instructions.
 Any pain you may feel will be easily managed with simple pain killers such as: